uttiyahazra/kubernetes-project/myk8sapp/README.md

 ```

 2. To make the MongoDB Prometheus endpoints accessible over deployed NGINX ingress, the respective ingress configuration (part of Helm chart) was added and similar to above mentoned way the access-URLS of http://prometheus-myk8sappdb-exporter.ingress.com was whitelisted in .../etc/hosts configuration.
 Afterwards the MongoDB ServiceMontor was accessible by calling the http://prometheus.ingress.com/targets endpoint.

+#### Facilitating Continuous Deployment with ArgoCD

+1. Following the official ArgoCD documentation https://argo-cd.readthedocs.io/en/stable/getting_started/ the ArgoCD was installed in ths K8s cluster.

+2. To make the ArgoCD UI accessible over deployed NGINX ingress, the respective ingress configuration (part of Helm chart) was added and similar to above mentoned way the access-URLS of https://argocd-server.ingress.com/ was whitelisted in .../etc/hosts configuration.